CarlosChenCid/Covid-Portfolio-SQL-queries/README.md

 # Covid-Portfolio-SQL-queries
 SQL queries of statistics on the COVID epidemic and its vaccination.

+The dates are from January 2020 to April 2023.
+Most of the portfolios you can find have data up to mid-2022.

 The data were downloaded from the following site: https://ourworldindata.org/covid-deaths